 Keeping Your Property

 Filing Chapter 7 bankruptcy means wiping out debts unless the debts are student loans, child support, and tax debts.
 In exchange for wiping out these debts, you have to turn over assets and property to your bankruptcy trustee so they can liquidate them and distribute the proceeds among creditors.
+In some cases you maybe need a specialty attorney like a Brooklyn brain injury lawyer might be needed.
 This only occurs if you have the assets and property to liquidate.
 Even if you have assets, they may fall within the exempt dollar amounts, allowing you to keep them.

 How the Wildcard Exemption Works